A sexual assault survivor pleaded with Jeff Flake to vote no on Kavanaugh—to no avail

 She was one of several protesters to approach Flake with gripping exhortations to vote against Kavanaugh.

-“You have children in your family, think about them,” another woman told Flake.
+“You have children in your family.
+Think about them,” another woman told Flake.
 “I have two children.
 I cannot imagine that for the next 50 years they will have someone in the Supreme Court who has been accused of violating a young girl.
 What are you doing, sir?”

 Shortly afterward, Flake voted to move forward with a committee vote on Kavanaugh this afternoon.